SkretasLab/ProteoSeeker/README.md

 <p align="justify">You can create your own profile or filtered protein database and provide them directly to ProteoSeeker.</p>

 ### 3.5.1 Profile database
 <p align="justify">To create a profile database, move in the "profile_protein_dbs/profile_dbs" directory and create a new directory for your profile database with the prefix "phmm_db_", for example "phmm_db_custom_pd".
 Also, create a TXT file with the Pfam names of the Pfam profiles you want to add in the database, for example "profile_names.txt".
 Each line of the file should include one Pfam name.
 In addition, you need the "Pfam-A.hmm" database, which is downloaded when ProteoSeeker is installed and it is located at the "pfam_database" directory of the ProteoSeeker main installation directory.
-Then, run the following:</p>
+Then, move in your profile database directory (e.g., "phmm_db_custom_pd") and run the following:</p>

 ~~~bash
 conda activate ps_hmmer